Julian Simon, Whaling and the "Good News"

 Whaling and the Good News

 Julian Simon and The State of Humanity

 Julian Simon was a prominent media figure in the late 1990s, with his message of good news and everything getting better.
-The State of Humanity consists of fifty-eight chapters from various experts regarding issues such as economics, agriculture, natural resources, pollution, and slavery, crime and other social issues.
+The State of Humanity consisted of fifty-eight chapters from various experts regarding issues such as economics, agriculture, natural resources, pollution, and slavery, crime, and other social issues.

-At least some of the contributing writers to The State of Humanity are establishment ideologues.
+At least some of the contributing writers to The State of Humanity were establishment ideologues.
 Under a heading of "Can All This Good News be True?"
 Simon stated, "But what about the other side's data?
 There are no other data."
-I read books by the experts who wrote the good news, and researched several areas far more deeply.
+I read books by the experts who wrote the good news, and studied several areas rather deeply.
 The more I read and researched, the angrier I became.

 "In the feeding of hospital patients, more attention should be given to providing tasty and attractive meals, and less on the nutritive quality of the food."

 "People say that all you get out of sugar is calories, no nutrients….
 There is no perfect food, not even mother's milk."

 "Have confidence in America's food industry.
 It deserves it."